DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_service-assessments.md

 A service assessment measures a service against the [14 points of the Government Service Standard](/service-standard).
 It's a space for services to get expert advice from a panel of specialists.

 A service only needs an assessment if it’s a transactional service.
-If you’re working on a non-transactional service, go to [Check what assurance you need: step 1](/service-assurance/check-what-assurance-you-need-for-you-service).
+If you’re working on a non-transactional service, go to step 1 [check what assurance you need](/service-assurance/check-what-assurance-you-need-for-you-service).

 A transactional service is any service which allows users to: